hanhy06/embellish_chat/docs/README.md

 * `mentionEnabled`: If `true`, enables the `@` mention feature.
 * `defaultMentionColor`: Sets the default HEX color for mentioned players who are not on a team.
 Example: `"0xFFFF55"` will color mentions in yello for non-team players.
 * `defaultMentionSound`: Sets the sound event ID to be played when a mention occurs.
 For example, `"minecraft:entity.experience_orb.pickup"` will play the experience orb sound.
+* `defaultTextColor` : Sets the text color on the server.
+If set to `0`, it will not be activated.
 ---

 📜 License & Distribution